 Pro-level miniature painting work may include painting Games Workshop Warhammer models, Dungeons and Dragons figurines, or any other type of small scale model.
 Professional miniature painters usually work on commission, meaning they are hired to paint specific models or armies for clients.

-What are the Requirements for a Professional Miniature Painting Lamp?
+Lighting Requirements for a Professional Miniature Painting Setup?

 When it comes to miniature painting lamps, there are a few key features that are essential for professional use.
 The light needs to be: